OWASP/Docker-Security/D06 - Protect Secrets.md

 # D06 - Protect Secrets

 Secrets provide access to resources or help encrypting data in transit or at rest.
-Secrets could be private keys for a X509 certificate, HMACs for JWT or similar cryptograptographic material.
-Also it could be just secrets which provide necessary access or just holds credentials.
+Secrets could be private keys for an X509 certificate, HMACs for JWT or similar cryptographic material.
+Also, it could be just secrets which provide necessary access or just holds credentials.
 Think of backend connectors to databases, API keys, image registry keys or any other tokens which provide access to an internal or external service.

-Often you cannot avoid to provide some kind of keys or credentials to be provided by a container.
-E.g. the frontend container needs to have access to a private key, otherwise the HTTPS webservice won't start.
-Also a container with a database connector needs to have access to the database credentials.
+Often you cannot avoid providing some kind of keys or credentials to be provided by a container.
+E.g. the frontend container needs to have access to a private key, the HTTPS web service won't start otherwise.
+Also, a container with a database connector needs to have access to the database credentials.
 Or, if you encrypt the database
 content: somewhere needs to be a key / the keys for encryption and decryption.